geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/cvp.md

 * Climate data.
 * Chapter Chairs, who can moderate, promote, and otherwise manage the chapter.
 * User-defined Hashtags, and the ability to filter gardens, plantings, observations, etc by the hashtag.
 * Disconnected operation.
-The beta release will require an internet connection to enable full capabilities.
+The 1.0 release will require an internet connection to enable full capabilities.
 It might implement a local cache so it would be possible to provide read-only access to the garden plans and data when not connected to the internet.